-Let’s start by describing the ‘new and improved’ Myspace, before we go too far.
+Let’s start by describing the ‘new and improved’ Myspace before we go too far.
 As per the launch this year, the site has undergone a major makeover.
-Its horizon layout is a combination of Pinterest and Tumblr, with full screen video, extra-large images, and the ability to drag-and-drop content.
-Since the site has a focus around music, there’s much to be had, with users being able to create multimedia playlists and share them with friends on Twitter and Facebook.
+Its horizon layout is a combination of Pinterest and Tumblr, with full-screen video, extra-large images, and the ability to drag-and-drop content.
+Since the site has a focus on music, there’s much to be had, with users being able to create multimedia playlists and share them with friends on Twitter and Facebook.

-It’s almost painless to sign up and once you’ve made in inside, you can create a nifty looking Myspace page that contains images, a bio, and links to your website.
-You can choose from multimedia and images that represents your brand.
+It’s almost painless to sign up and once you’ve made it inside, you can create a nifty looking Myspace page that contains images, a bio, and links to your website.
+You can choose from multimedia and images that represent your brand.
 This is an engaging way to contact consumers.